uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 Not only does the function have a good name (which is important when trying to use this function), but so do the variables (which is important when we need to fix possible mistakes in this function).

-Of course, this is a very extreme example (on purpose), but it's really incredible how often programmers give terrible names to functions and variables.
+Of course, this is a very extreme example (that's on purpose), but it's really incredible how often programmers give terrible names to functions and variables.

-This happens even to developers that should know better.
+> This is the case even for developers that should know better.

-We will note, that naming things is usually not as easy as in this example.
+Of course, naming things is usually not as easy as in this example.
-There are many legitime cases where giving something a good name is not trivial, but you should at least always try to have sensible names.
+There are many legitimate cases where giving something a good name is not trivial, but you should at least always _try hard_ to have sensible names.
-The poor soul that will have to fix your bugs, will really thank you for that.
+The poor soul that will have to fix your bugs six months from now will really thank you for that.

+> Note how we wrote _try hard_ and not just _try_.
+> The worst code is code containing bad naming.
+> You should therefore absolutely invest time into thinking about good names for your variables and functions.

 ### Write Small Helper Functions